 The University's relationship with jurisdictional agencies has also been positive throughout the existence of the University.
 FIU respects the unique natural environment in which it is located.
-By working well with suchpermitting/jurisdictional agencies as Florida Department of EnvironmentalProtection (and its predecessor agencies, the Florida Departments of Natural Resources and of Environmental Resources), South Florida Water Management District and Florida Fish and Wildlife Conservation Commission, FIU has continued to grow--adding new facilities and serving more students--while preserving wetland and habitat areas.
+By working well with such permitting/jurisdictional agencies as Florida Department of Environmental Protection (and its predecessor agencies, the Florida Departments of Natural Resources and of Environmental Resources), South Florida Water Management District and Florida Fish and Wildlife Conservation Commission, FIU has continued to grow--adding new facilities and serving more students--while preserving wetland and habitat areas.

-Monroe County and the American Red Cross[AC190]
+Monroe County and the American Red Cross

-One of the most important intergovernmental arrangements between the University and any public agencies has been developed by the FIU Public Safety Department [AC191] for hurricane evacuation procedures.
+One of the most important intergovernmental arrangements between the University and any public agencies has been developed by the FIU Department of Emergency Management for hurricane evacuation procedures.
 FIU has developed a plan for evacuation in case of hurricane or other emergencies and threats to public safety.
 The Emergency Operations Plan which is updated annually describes the necessary preparation and implementation of actions required to secure the University and evacuate the campuses.
-On behalf of the Florida State University System and Board of Governors, FIU has formed an agreement with the American Red Cross and the Monroe County Office of Emergency Management to provide emergency shelter "during hurricanes or other disasters which cause the evacuation of residents from Monroe
+On behalf of the Florida State University System and Board of Governors, FIU has formed an agreement with the American Red Cross and the Monroe

-County and for resident students who have not left campus.
+County Office of Emergency Management to provide emergency shelter "during hurricanes or other disasters which cause the evacuation of special needs residents from Monroe County and for resident students who have not left campus.

 Responsibilities have been outlined for the various agencies to ensure smooth operation of the shelter.
 FIU Facilities Management personnel will provide building and maintenance service to residents and families, will schedule appropriate work crews to handle building sanitation, maintenance, and control of access to restricted areas.
 The Red Cross will be fully responsible for the operation of the shelter as a temporary housing facility.
 It will provide volunteers, food and food service, water, and other emergency supplies.
-If the need for emergency shelter continues for an extended period, FIU can provide alternate areas to move the shelter, so the Primera Casa can be converted into educational uses within a period of five days.
+If the need for emergency shelter continues for an extended period, FIU can provide alternate areas to move the shelter.
 The primary function of Monroe County will be for the establishment of a temporary infirmary, which will be fully staffed, supplied, and operated by the County's Emergency Medical Services.